veraison/parsec/tpm/README.md

 # Parsec TPM Key Attestation Format

-The `parsec/tpm` package provides following features:
+The `parsec/tpm` package provides the following features:

 * Encode a Parsec TPM Evidence, containing a Key Attestation and Platform Attestation evidence and metadata to CBOR and JSON formats